 This inquiry will identify areas where practices can be improved and recommend changes to the system to achieve fairer outcomes for all parties involved.

-An interim report will be released in December with a final report to be handed down in February 2020.
+A final report to be handed down in March 2020.

 If you choose to participate: